What is Meditation

 And when you do find your own language, keep it light.
 Let your words be signposts, not anchors.
 Let them point the way, but never mistake them for the experience itself.

-"Theologicans may quarrel, but the Mystics
+Theologicans may quarrel, but the Mystics

-of the world speak the same language."
+of the world speak the same language.

 Meister Eckhart

-A primordial pan-consciousness appears to permeate time and space as a shadow mirror of structural matter.
-This ubiquitous consciousness is what I refer to as 'God.'
-However, this God is not self-aware in the sense we typically imagine.
+This simple first observing consciousness is what I refer to as 'God.'
+However, this God of the first order is not self-aware in the sense we typically imagine.
 It is a pure, pervasive awareness, present but not yet conscious of itself.

 If that seems abstract, consider this simpler analogy: Imagine a loud and persistant hum from a minibar fridge in a hotel room.
 You do not notice the sound at first, but when the fridge suddenly stops, you become instantly aware that you had been hearing it all along.
 The awareness was always present, but it had remained just outside the reach of conscious recognition.

 These examples point to a simple, primordial consciousness—one that is present yet unaware of itself.
 As an attempt to organize my own life experiences in a meaningful way, I postulate this consciousness as an omnipresent mirroring of all physical matter in space-time—a vast but dim light lacking self-awareness.
 It reflects everything that manifests as solid and structured, yet it remains blind to its own existence.
+In this sense it could be named dark light since it is not aware of its own shining.

-No matter how intense or concentrated this primordial consciousness becomes, it still lacks the capacity to aware itself.
+No matter how intense or concentrated this primordial consciousness becomes, it still lacks the capacity to consciously aware itself.
 It reflects, it permeates, it mirrors existence—but it does not see itself.
 Like a vast cosmic eye that remains open yet blind to its own gaze, it exists as an unconscious illumination, present in all things yet unable to step outside itself to recognize its own presence.

 As a quantum poet, I would dare to write: It is this primordial consciousness that collapses the wave-function into matter—or perhaps it is the other way around.